Moibrahi7/Git-in-VS-Code/README.md

 <img src = "PicsForGuide/7 CheckBranch.png" href = "Main branch display"/>

 #### Below is the image guide with some text for making a new branch
 1. Click on where it displays the current branch name in the bottom left.
-Afterward, another drop-down menu will open and you will click on create a new branch.
+Afterward, another drop-down menu will open and you will click on Create a new branch.
 If you are looking to just change branches you can select from existing branches from the same drop down.

 <img src= "PicsForGuide/8 MakeNewBranch.png" href = "Drop down for making new branches"/>